55Cancri/webdev-base-setup/README.md

 # Instructions #
 1. navigate to folder
-2. npm i --save-dev to install dev-dependencies
+2. run `npm i --save-dev` to install dev-dependencies
-3. npm gulp watch to begin application with browsersync
+3. run `npm gulp watch` to begin application with browsersync